hyunbin/MaterialColors/README.md

 2. [Palettes.java](../master/src/me/hyunbin/colors/Palettes.java), which contains material color values

 ## Usage
 All color parsing methods are static, so there is no need to initialize an object.
-The `approximateColor` function has  wrapper functions that support `int` and `String` inputs with an optional `refine` parameter.
+The `approximateColor` and `approximateColorStr` functions have wrapper functions that support `int` and `String` inputs with an optional `refine` parameter.

 ### approximateColor()